dr8co/Blasius-Similarity-Solution/README.md

 * $(iii)$&emsp;At $y = \infty , \quad u = U.$

-The Blasius technique for an exact solution for the hydrodynamic layer lies in the conversion of momentum equation and the continuity equation:
+The Blasius technique for an exact solution for the hydrodynamic layer lies in the conversion of the momentum equation and the continuity equation:

 $$
 \dfrac {\partial u}{\partial x} + \dfrac {\partial v}{\partial y}=0\\